top of page

 Body Language

-• Ears up is a fairly relaxed state.
-They may be calm or just listening--ears are like little satellite dishes, always moving towards sounds.
+• Ears up means they are in a fairly relaxed state.
+They may be calm or just listening--ears are like little satellite dishes, always moving toward sounds.
 For lops, this means hanging straight down at their sides.

-• Ears forward is curious, they are checking out something new.
+• Ears forward means they are curious, they are checking out something new.
 For lops(not English), the bottoms of their ears will swing forward, moving their ears over their eyes.

 • Ears back and down means one of two things: they are scared or very angry.
 Usually, a bunny who is unsure will slowly fold their ears back and down: watch your cottontails, they do this to hide in grass from a perceived threat.
 Sometimes your rabbit will fold their ears back when asking for petting or grooming.